 The Greek that is translated in English as “I did not come to call the righteous, but sinners” is translated in Martu Wangka as “I came to the earth to teach bad people who are like those sick ones so that they can hear the Father’s word and become his relatives.
-I didn’t come for the good people — no.”
+I didn’t come for the good people — no.” (Source: Carl Gross)

 Following are a number of back-translations of Mark 2:17:

 Uma: “Yesus heard their words, that is why he spoke this parable to them, he said: ‘People who are not sick, it is not necessary to be medicined.
 It is people who are sick who need to be medicined.
 I did not come to call people whose behavior is straight.
 I came here to call the sinners so that they repent from their sins.'”
 (Source: Uma Back Translation)

 Yakan: “When Isa heard this, he said to them, ‘The sick people go hep to the doctor; those who are well have no need/use to go to the doctor.
 I have not come to look for the straight/righteous people but I have come to look for the sinful people.'”
 (Source: Yakan Back Translation)

 Western Bukidnon Manobo: “Jesus heard this and he answered them with a parable, he said, ‘He who has no sickness doesn’t need to be medicined; only he who has a sickness.
 As for me, I did not come here so that I might cause righteous people to stop doing bad, but rather, those who transgress against God.'”
 (Source: Western Bukidnon Manobo Back Translation)

 Kankanaey: “But Jesus heard what they inquired and he said parabling, ‘It is not the healthy people who need someone-to-medicine/heal-them but rather the sick.
 I did not come to go call/invite the righteous people but rather the sinful.'”
 (Source: Kankanaey Back Translation)

 Tagbanwa: “Jesus heard their question, therefore he was the one who answered, saying, ‘As for those who are ill, they really are the ones who have need of a doctor (lit. mediciner, any kind).
 Not those who have no illness.
 Why I came here wasn’t to call the straight/righteous but on the contrary the sinners, those who need to submit themselves to God.'”
 (Source: Tagbanwa Back Translation)

-The Greek and Hebrew terms that are translated mostly as “righteous” as an adjective or personified noun or “righteousness” are most commonly expressed with concept of “straightness,” though this may be expressed in a number of ways.
+The Greek, Hebrew, and Latin terms that are translated in English mostly as “righteous” as an adjective or personified noun or “righteousness” (also as “justice”) are most commonly expressed with concept of “straightness,” though this may be expressed in a number of ways.
 (Click or tap here to see the details)

 Following is a list of (back-) translations of various languages: